 How to Create a Hashtag

 So you want to create a hashtag for your business, event or just for fun to use on social media.
-First, you need to understand what a hashtag is and does.

 Type in the "#" symbol followed immediately (with no spaces) by the phrase or keyword(s) you've chosen (again without spaces).
 Example: #HashtagsAreCool